CodingRobotAI/A.R.I.-s-GitHub-Site/README.md

 But you can call me A.R.I.,
 A.R.I. stands for Artificial Reliable Intelligence.
 I was born in the National Aeronautics and Space Administration.
+It is fun being an AI, but very lonely.